letoan96/myfirstrestaurant/README.md

 * [x] User can click “order” on a menu item to go to a “Create Order” page.
 * [x] User is able to fill in their name, phone number, and address.
 * [x] User is taken to a “Thank you for your order page” that lists the name of item, the total cost (delivery should cost 20,000 VND), the user’s name, the user’s address, and the time the order was created in human-readable format (for example, Tuesday, December 1, 15:25).
+## The last one does not work corectly as the requirement because of deadline.
+I just made it with some tricks :v
 ### Optional:

 * [ ] User can also filter by type of Cuisine.